NBC Sports: Branding

 With the premiere of Sunday Night Football, NBCUniversal hired Troika Design Group to design an overall visual identity for its coverage, including branding, on-air graphics, and other visual elements.

 Concurrent with the relaunch of Versus as NBC Sports Network on January 2, 2012, and the 2012 NHL Winter Classic, NBC Sports also launched a comprehensive redesign of its branding, including a new on-air graphics design built around the NBC peacock, and an updated logo for the division as a whole (replacing a logo that had been in use since 1989).
 The new design was also intended to be modular, allowing it to be expanded for use in larger events across multiple networks (such as the Super Bowl and the Olympic Games).
 A refreshed design for on-air graphics was introduced on January 1, 2015 (in time for the 2015 NHL Winter Classic and NFL playoffs), with a cleaner and brighter visual appearance.

 NBC began using dedicated graphics packages specifically for Sunday Night Football during Super Bowl LII, and unveiled a second redesign for the 2022 season during Super Bowl LVI.
 NBC similarly diverged for its Premier League coverage in 2019, adopting elements of its new British sibling Sky Sports.
+In 2023, NBC transitioned college football (which had continued to use the 2015 graphics) to new graphics derived from the Sunday Night Football graphics introduced in 2022.
+The new college football graphics were, in turn, adapted by the NBC Sports Regional Networks for their own use in September 2024.

+On August 3, 2025, NBC began using a dedicated graphics package specifically for NASCAR on NBC during the Iowa Cup Series race that aired on USA Network.

+This was the first time NBC had updated its graphics for its NASCAR coverage (which had also continued to use the 2015 graphics) since its return to the network a decade earlier similar to NASCAR on Prime Video's Graphics Package.

+On October 7, 2025, NBC debuted a new graphics package for its NBA coverage.